DaveSkender/Stock.Indicators/docs/utilities.md

 See [individual indicator pages]({{site.baseurl}}/indicators/#content) for information on recommended pruning quantities.

-> :information_source: **Note**: `.RemoveWarmupPeriods()` is not available on some indicators; however, you can still do a custom pruning by using the customizable `.RemoveWarmupPeriods(removePeriods)`.
+> &#128161; **Note**: `.RemoveWarmupPeriods()` is not available on some indicators; however, you can still do a custom pruning by using the customizable `.RemoveWarmupPeriods(removePeriods)`.
 >
-> :warning: **Warning**: without a specified `removePeriods` value, this utility will reverse-engineer the pruning amount.
+> &#128681; **Warning**: without a specified `removePeriods` value, this utility will reverse-engineer the pruning amount.
 When there are unusual results or when chaining multiple indicators, there will be an erroneous increase in the amount of pruning.
 If you want more certainty, use a specific number for `removePeriods`.
 Using this method on chained indicators without `removePeriods` is strongly discouraged.

 ### Using tuple results